Paris meridian: From wireless telegraphy to Coordinated Universal Time

 With the arrival of wireless telegraphy, France established a transmitter on the Eiffel Tower to broadcast a time signal.
 The creation of the International Time Bureau, seated at the Paris Observatory, was decided upon during the 1912 Conférence internationale de l'heure radiotélégraphique.
 The following year an attempt was made to regulate the international status of the bureau through the creation of an international convention.
 However, the convention wasn't ratified by its member countries due to the outbreak of World War I. In 1919, after the war, it was decided upon to make the bureau the executive body of the International Commission of Time, one of the commissions of the then newly founded International Astronomical Union (IAU).

 From 1956 until 1987 the International Time Bureau was part of the Federation of Astronomical and Geophysical Data Analysis Services (FAGS).
 In 1987 the bureau's tasks of combining different measurements of Atomic Time were taken over by the International Bureau of Weights and Measures (BIPM).
 Its tasks related to the correction of time with respect to the celestial reference frame and the Earth's rotation to realize the Coordinated Universal Time (UTC) were taken over by the International Earth Rotation and Reference Systems Service (IERS) which was established in its present form in 1987 by the International Astronomical Union and the International Union of Geodesy and Geophysics (IUGG).

 The Arago medallions

 One of the 135 Arago medallions.
 This one is located near the Louvre Pyramid.

 In 1994 the Arago Association and the city of Paris commissioned a Dutch conceptual artist, Jan Dibbets, to create a memorial to Arago.
-Dibbets came up with the idea of setting 135 bronze medallions (although only 121 are documented in the official guide to the medallions) into the ground along the Paris meridian between the northern and southern limits of Paris: a total distance of 9.2 kilometres/5.7 miles.
+Dibbets came up with the idea of setting 135 bronze medallions (although only 121 are documented in the official guide to the medallions) into the ground along the Paris meridian between the northern and southern limits of Paris: a total distance of 9.2 km.
 Each medallion is 12 cm in diameter and marked with the name ARAGO plus N and S pointers.

 Another project, the Green Meridian (An 2000 – La Méridienne Verte), aimed to establish a plantation of trees along the entire length of the meridian arc in France.
 Several missing Arago medallions appear to have been replaced with the newer 'An 2000 – La Méridienne Verte' markers.